 LANE KIRKLAND SCHOLARSHIP PROGRAM

 A scholarship program for young leaders from Eastern Europe as well as the South Caucasus and Central Asia.
-Through the two-semester post-graduate studies at Polish universities and internships, they have an opportunity to learn about Poland’s transformation experience and integration with the European Union.
+Through the two-semester post-graduate studies at Polish universities and professional internships, scholars have an opportunity to learn about Poland’s transformation experience and integration with the European Union.
 The offer includes one-semester courses for academics.

 REGION IN TRANSITION (RITA)

-This program supports initiatives of Polish non-governmental organizations involved in sharing Poland’s experience in various aspects of transformation and the development of cooperation with partners in Eastern Europe, the South Caucasus and Central Asia.
-The program includes grant competitions, training opportunities and experts’ support, as well as assistance in establishment and development of cooperation with foreign partners.
+The program supports initiatives of Polish non-governmental organizations aimed at sharing various aspects Poland’s experience in transformation This is implemented in cooperation with partners in Eastern Europe, the South Caucasus and Central Asia.
+The program offers grants, training opportunities and experts’ support, as well as assistance in establishing cooperation with foreign partners.